hartaap/traffic-simulator-c-/README.md

 **Dependencies**
 The simulator might require some additional libraries that are required to be installed through terminal, so run these commands:
-1. `sudo apt-get install libxrandr-dev libxcursor-dev libsfml-dev`
+1. Linux: `sudo apt-get install libxrandr-dev libxcursor-dev libsfml-dev`
+2. MacOS: `brew install sfml`

 **Building and running the program**
   1. Clone `https://version.aalto.fi/gitlab/karhuj5/traffic-simulator-henrik-toikka-4.git`